olibre/GreatTips/README.md

 [(0) PUBLIC DOMAIN]:     https://licensebuttons.net/p/zero/1.0/80x15.png "Logo CC0 1.0 Public Domain"

-To the extent possible under law, [olibre](mailto:olibre@Lmap.org) has waived all copyright and related or neighboring rights to [GreatePractices].
+To the extent possible under law, [olibre](mailto:olibre@Lmap.org) has waived all copyright and related or neighboring rights to [GreatPractices].
 This work is published from France since 2015.
 Refer to [CC0 Legal Code] or a copy in file [`COPYING`].